How Much Can I Borrow From My Life Insurance Policy? A Guide

 Consequences of Not Repaying the Loan

 Failure to repay a policy loan can lead to significant consequences.
 Unpaid loans and accumulating interest reduce the death benefit, leaving less money for your beneficiaries.
 In extreme cases, if the outstanding loan balance plus interest exceeds the policy’s cash value, your policy could lapse, resulting in a loss of coverage.
-Carefully consider your ability to repay the loan before borrowing to avoid jeopardizing the policy’s benefits.
+Carefully consider your ability to repay the loan before you borrow from whole life insurance to avoid jeopardizing the policy’s benefits.

 Tax Implications